 These easy lemon vanilla bath bombs and shower fizzies are perfect for self-care or gifting.
 This bath bomb recipe is simple and requires only a few ingredients.

 I’m sharing recipes that molded well, stayed together, and produced an awesome fizz and aroma.
-So far, I’ve shared:
+Some of the popular recipes I’ve shared are:

-- Lavender DreamBath Bombs – for a more luxurious experience
+- Lavender DreamBath Bombs – For a more luxurious experience, whip up a batch of these to test to your liking.

-I’ve shared so many more recipes with fun themes like mermaids, unicorns, and holiday bath bombs.
-To check out our entire set of recipes, visit our DIY bath bombs recipes page here.
+I’ve shared so many more recipes with fun themes like unicorns, holidays, and just beautiful bath bombs like these.
+To check out more recipes, visit the DIY bath bombs recipes page here.

 If you’re new to making DIY bath bombs, you’ll need to gather some simple supplies.
-Pin this to your favorite DIY beauty board on Pinterest and come back to it.
+Save this to your favorite DIY beauty pin board or to Facebook so it will be easy to find it later.

 Before We Get Started…